 Are you planning a trip to Ireland?
 If so, you have come to the right place!
-For the last 15 years I have been visiting family in Ireland almost on a yearly basis.
+For the last 15 years I have taken a family trip to Ireland almost on a yearly basis.
 Because of this, I often get emails asking for help in planning a trip to Ireland.
 “What should I do in Ireland” or “Where should we stay?”.
 Also because of the fact that we visit for family, I often take a break from my blog and it turns out that for a country I have visited more often than any other in the world, I do not have very much information about it on my blog.
 Based on common questions I get, and years of experience traveling to the green isle, I have put together a mini guide with all you need to know for planning a trip to Ireland whether it’s your first or 15th.

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.